BasselFouad/GeoLocation-Task/README.md

 We convert the XML results into a JSON array, and then we filter the incoming features according to type: Point, MultiLineString, LineString and Polygon.
 Each is displayed in a table, with some randomly chosen attributes of that feature Type.

-Note: Sometime the https://www.openstreetmap.org/api/0.6/map?bbox= does not return results since the bounding box would be too large.
+Note: Sometimes the https://www.openstreetmap.org/api/0.6/map?bbox= does not return results since the bounding box would be too large.
 Have not implemented error handling in this task, as it was only meant as a quick, small project.
 Note 2: You can try testing with wittenbergplatz as the location, which will work.
 This is were I used to live in Berlin !